 Fire in the Pines

-Wildfire has shape the Pine Barrens ecosystem for tens of thousands of years.
+Wildfire has shaped the Pine Barrens ecosystem for tens of thousands of years.

 The ecological effects of our modern suppression of wildfire have not yet been well studied.
 However, the decline of species adapted to natural successional habitats is apparently attributable in part to fire suppression.
 For example,Wild Lupin was described in 1911 as “one of the most conspicuous” native wildflowers of south Jersey’s outer coastal plain, and as “frequent” in a 1983 publication, but today is listed as a “species of concern” by the state Natural Heritage Program due to its increasing rarity.